Cue Card Questions Examples for English Proficiency Tests IELTS / Duolingo

 By following these instructions, you can prepare effectively for English proficiency tests and excel in delivering well-structured and grammatically accurate responses to cue card questions based on your own life experiences and observations.

-Cue card Question Examples
+Sample Cue card Question Examples

 1.Describe a memorable journey you have taken.